Accurate forecasting is crucial to support operational decisions.

-With our AI based analytics, airports and airlines can draw on historical and current data to get a reliable handle on what is going to happen in the future.
-Armed with this foresight, it’s possible to make accurate, informed decisions about how best to deploy resources to match demand and keep passengers moving.
+Our new approach to AI based analytics means users can now draw on historical data and blend this with the very latest updates, to get a reliable handle on what is going to happen in the future.
+Armed with this foresight, it’s possible to make more accurate, informed decisions about how best to deploy resources to match demand and keep passengers, baggage and cargo moving.

 Tolerances in air travel are narrow.
 By the time operations have registered and reacted to a situation, it may already have had significant knock-on effects.
-But our AI makes it possible to get ahead of the game, opening the door to more robust resource planning and better customer service.
+But our predictions make it possible to get ahead of the game, opening the door to more robust resource planning and KPI compliance.

 The Aurora-AI Approach